Announcing dates for the

 Thursday 19th – Saturday 21nd March 2015

-The Oxford Intellectual Property Research Centre is delighted to announce arrangements for its 2014 International Intellectual Property Law Moot, and invites universities from around the world to enter the competition.
+The Oxford Intellectual Property Research Centre (OIPRC) is delighted to announce arrangements for the 2015 Oxford International Intellectual Property Law Moot, and invites universities from around the world to enter the competition.

-The registration fee for the Moot is £250 per team, which includes Moot participation and social events such as the Friday night Conversazione and dinner, and Saturday night formal dinner.
-Only those teams who are invited to the oral proceedings will be required to pay the registration fee, which will be due in early February 2014.
-Teams will be responsible for their own accommodation costs and for travel to and from the Moot – although as in 2014, we will be able to arrange excellent rates for teams to stay at our host college, Pembroke College.
+The registration fee includes Moot participation and social events such as the Friday night Conversazione and dinner, and Saturday night formal dinner.
+Only those teams who are invited to the oral proceedings will be required to pay the registration fee, which will be due in early February 2015.
+Teams will be responsible for their own accommodation costs and for travel to and from the Moot – although we will be able to arrange excellent rates for teams to stay at our host college, Pembroke College.
 Teams may bring a coach and/or observer (for an additional fee).
+Details about the fees will be released in the Moot Rules in September 2014.

-The oral proceedings will comprise four preliminary rounds, followed by Quarter-Finals, Semi-Finals and a Grand Final.
+The oral proceedings will comprise four preliminary rounds, Quarter-Finals, Semi-Finals and a Grand Final.
 Teams may comprise two or three students, with any two team members speaking in any given moot.
-The Grand Final is always held before senior members of the judiciary; in 2013, the bench was Lord Justice Mummery, Mr Justice Floyd (who has since been appointed to the Court of Appeal) and Judge Birss QC (who has since been appointed to the High Court of Justice).
+The Grand Final is always held before senior members of the judiciary; in 2014, the bench was Lord Justice Kitchin, Lord Justice Floyd and Mr Justice Birss.

 The Law Faculty and the OIPRC are grateful to the following for making the Oxford IP Moot possible: